Section 179 Tax Deduction for Commercial Buildings

 Are you thinking about investing money into your business?
 You could not have picked a better time!

-A recent change to the Section 179 Deduction, under the Tax Cuts and Jobs Act, has increased the amount of money that taxpayers are allowed to deduct to $1 million on their income taxes as an expense, rather than requiring the cost of the property to be capitalized and depreciated.
+A recent change to the Section 179 Deduction, under the Tax Cuts and Jobs Act, has increased the amount of money that taxpayers are allowed to deduct up to $1 million on their income taxes as an expense, rather than requiring the cost of the property to be capitalized and depreciated.

 As of Jan.
 1, 2018, the Tax Cuts and Jobs Act has expanded the definition of qualified property that is eligible for expensing under Section 179 Tax Deduction; this includes improvements to commercial roofing.